 GREENSBORO — N.C.
-Attorney General Josh Stein took a bit time here Wednesday to celebrate a victory within the kingdom’s fight towards the opioid addiction problem that is now the No. 1 purpose of unintentional death in North Carolina.
+Attorney General Josh Stein took a bit of time here Wednesday to celebrate a victory within the kingdom’s fight towards the opioid addiction problem that is now the No. 1 purpose of unintentional death in North Carolina.

-But Stein turned into also right here to listen to extra than 50 community leaders presenting their own answers to a hassle that has many causes.
+But Stein turned into also right here to listen to more than 50 community leaders presenting their own answers to a hassle with many causes.

 Related More Articles :